Arthur Compton-Rickett

-Arthur Compton-Rickett (Arthur Rickett until 1908, born 20 February 1869, Canonbury, London – died 8 September 1937) was a lawyer, author, literary historian, and editor.
+Arthur Compton-Rickett (born Arthur Rickett; 20 February 1869 – 8 September 1937) was a lawyer, author, literary historian, and editor.

 Biography

-Born with the surname Rickett, he assumed the surname Compton-Rickett in 1908 when his father, Sir Joseph Compton-Rickett assumed the additional surname of Compton.
+Born in Canonbury, London, with the surname Rickett, he assumed the surname Compton-Rickett in 1908 when his father, Sir Joseph Compton-Rickett assumed the additional surname of Compton.
 Arthur Compton-Rickett, who had nine siblings, was the eldest of the four sons who were alive in the years from 1901 to 1919.

 Arthur Rickett attended secondary school at Eastbourne College and at University School, Hastings, before matriculating at Christ's College, Cambridge in 1889.
 He graduated from Cambridge University with B.A. in 1892, LL.B. in 1894, M.A. in 1896, and LL.D. in 1905.
 On 27 January 1898 he was called to the bar at Inner Temple.
 In 1900 he became a lecturer in English literature and history for the Extension Board of the University of London, as well as the London County Council.
 In 1910 he became an Extension Lecturer for the University of Oxford.

 He was the general editor of the book series Fireside Library published from 1924 to 1928 by Herbert Jenkins Ltd. He published essays, plays, and several books.
 Upon his death in 1937 his papers were left to Ella Mary Cressee (1885–1959).